 New solar technologies to improve efficiency

-Despite low efficiency rates among current solar panels, there are several innovative proposals and technologies that aim to achieve higher efficiency values in the short term.
+Despite low efficiency rates among current solar panels, there are several innovative proposals and technologies that aim to change how efficient can solar panels get in the close future.

 #1 Reducing the shading effects of wires